QsBrain/QsBrain/README.md

 - 👋 Hi, I’m @QsBrain
 - 👀 I’m interested in web development and art
-- 🌱 I’m currently learning on freecodecamp.org
+- 🌱 I’m currently learning on Udemy
-- 💞️ I’m looking to collaborate on anything related to UX Design
+- 💞️ I’m looking to collaborate on anything related to Programming
 - 📫 How to reach me.
 Through this I would imagine.
 Website coming soon

 <!---